 Similarly, if you send in a written request for information through email, the 14-day contact deadlines for a property claim apply.
 This time frame exists to make sure your insurance company responds to your inquiries in a timely fashion.

-Evidence of loss and deadlines for a property claim
+Evidence of loss

 Most insurance carriers require you to submit evidence of your claim.
 This process is also part of the deadlines for a property claim.
 The requirement for presenting evidence of loss can vary depending on your policy and insurance company, but generally, after you submit the proof, your insurance carrier has 0ten days to begin investigating your claim.